Current and Upcoming BAGSC Exhibitions

 Inspired by Latin America

 This show will celebrate the plants of Latin America.

 The show will run from September 1, 2017 to January 15, 2018 and will be held in the main lobby of the Brody Botanical Center at The Huntington Library.
 Entries will be due no later than August 1, 2017.
 See the "Call for Entries" page in the "Members Only" section for further details.

 Ficus, The Fig Family

-Ficus, Fig trees, include over 800 species of woody trees, shrubs and vines.
+Ficus, or the Fig family, includes more than 800 species of woody trees, shrubs and vines.
 Some species have been widely cultivated from ancient times for their edible fruit.
-These magnificent and majestic trees are also of considerable cultural importance, as objects of worship, for their many practical uses and for their beauty.
+These magnificent and majestic trees are also of considerable cultural importance, and are revered as objects of worship, as well as appreciated all over the world for their many practical uses and for their beauty.

 An "invasive species" is a species that is: 1) non-native (or alien) to the ecosystem under consideration; and, 2) whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
 (Executive Order 13112).